apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 ## Timeline

-The times are _estimates_ and the number of versions may vary according to the needs and the state of progress of the process.
+The milestones are _estimates_ and the number of versions may vary according to the needs and the state of progress of the process.
 In other words, Camel v4 may be released earlier than expected.

 - Feb 2023: Camel 4.0 milestone 1
 - Mar 2023: Camel 4.0 milestone 2